heyMP/stencil-polymer-demo/readme.md

 ![](screenshot.png)

-This repo is a demonstration of how to use Polymer elements that are still HTML imports with Stencil.
+This repo is a demonstration of how to use Polymer elements that are still in HTML imports with Stencil.

 ## Adding HTML Imports